Special Course Fees

 Supplies and Equipment budgets are intended to cover the basic requirements in all courses.
 Special course fees may be permitted in course offerings where the University incurs continuing and significant expenses for services or materials supplied directly to students, for example, chemicals and beakers for science labs and ceramic supplies for art studio courses.

-A request is initiated using the Special Course Fee Proposal form when a department believes that the level and type of expense validates the need for such a fee.
+A request is initiated using the Curriculog link at https://indstate.curriculog.com, completing the electronic version of Special Course Fee proposal when a department believes that the level and type of expense validates the need for such a fee.
 Cross-listed and 400/500 requests should be on one form; otherwise separate requests must be submitted for each course.

 Fees will be considered for only for courses that are active at the time the request is submitted.
 It is preferred for fees to be established by the course not credit hour; however, for variable credit courses the fee may be linked to credit hour.
 Fees are not established by contact hour.
 Fees must be in whole dollars rounded upwards and all sections of a course shall levy the same fee in the same amount.
 Fees must be approved by the Board of Trustees.
 Students may not be assessed special course fees that have not been approved.
 All University and state policies must be followed.